PlasmaPy/PlasmaPy/docs/contributing/pre-commit.rst

 can quickly find code quality issues and is able to do many code quality fixes.

-Every issue detected by ruff corresponds to a particular lint rule.
-For example, lint rule F401_ checks for and then removes unused :py:`import` statements.
-If you encounter a confusing ruff rule, try searching `ruff's documentation page on rules`_ for the rule code and clicking on its name for more information.
+Every issue detected by ruff corresponds to a specific lint rule.
+For example, lint rule F401_ removes unused :py:`import` statements.
+If you encounter a confusing ruff rule, search `ruff's documentation page on rules`_ for the rule code and click on its name for more information.

 Problems flagged by C901_ occur when a function is too complex (i.e., when it contains heavily nested control flow), which makes code much